timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

 - `--no-owner` is required because Timescale's `tsdbadmin` user is not a superuser and cannot assign ownership in all cases.
-This flag means that everything will be owned by the user used to connect to the target, regardless of ownership in the source.
+This flag means that everything is owned by the user used to connect to the target, regardless of ownership in the source.
 This is a known limitation.

 - `--no-privileges` is required because Timescale's `tsdbadmin` user is not a superuser and cannot assign privileges in all cases.
-This flag means that privileges assigned to other users will need to be reassigned in the target database as a manual clean-up task.
+This flag means that privileges assigned to other users must be reassigned in the target database as a manual clean-up task.
 This is a known limitation.

 ### 3d.
 Load the roles and schema into the target database